jaymandz/dost-asti-hrlite-payroll-docs/additional-adjustments/index.rst

 .. figure:: illustrations/additional-adjustments--data-loaded-into-form.png

    After clicking the update button for your chosen salary adjustment, its data will be loaded into the form.
+The header, marked in green, will also change.

+A notification should appear in the bottom right if the updating of the salary adjustment’s information was successful.

 How to delete a salary adjustment
 ---------------------------------